phax/ph-ebinterface/README.md

 This library is used by [WWW.E-RECHNUNG.GV.AT](http://www.e-rechnung.gv.at) - the Austrian Government "E-Rechnung an die öffentliche Verwaltung" solution for reading ebInterface files!

+The library can e.g. be used in combination with the [E-RECHNUNG.GV.AT Webservice Client](https://github.com/phax/erechnung.gv.at-webservice-client) to automatically deliver invoices to the Austrian Government.
+Alternatively the library [ph-ubl](https://github.com/phax/ph-ubl) is available to read and write UBL 2.0 and 2.1 invoices (and other document types).

 #Usage with Maven
 ```xml
 <dependency>